fsadata/RegisterAFoodBusinessDataStandard/Data Standard.md

 ### Who Is This Document For?
 This document is written for two audiences.
 The first is for the FSA for the collation of data from Food Businesses.
 The second is for local authorities to inform them on how to capture food business  registration data in a consistent format.
 ## What should the data look like?
-The data should be supplied to the FSA as a nested JSON.
-An example for what the JSON should look like can be found directly bellow
+The data will be supplied by the FSA as a nested JSON.
+An example for what the JSON should look like can be found directly bellow.
+Please note some of the fields listed are legacy fields and may be removed at a later date and thus should not be used in any new services, these are "operator_first_line, operator_street, operator_dependent_locality, establishment_first_line, establishment_street, establishment_dependent_locality"
 ```
 [{
   "id": 95,